aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ### Step 4.2: Creating local accounts

 The next step is to create two accounts locally.
 [Accounts][account_basics] represent both on and off-chain state.
-Off-chain state consists of an address and the public/private key pair used to authenticate ownership.
+Off-chain state consists of an address and the public, private key pair used to authenticate ownership.
 This step demonstrates how to generate that off-chain state.

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">